 Say, "Now I would like you to wad up your papers into a 'snowball'.
 When I say 'throw' I would like for you to close your eyes and respectfully throw them (insert - give a target area: e.g. in the center of the circle, or near the front/ back of room only) and keep your eyes closed until I tell you to open them.
 (Refer to Group Agreements, if necessary) Ready?
 Close your eyes.
 Throw!"
 Wait until everyone's thrown and their snowballs are settled.
 Say, "Okay, you can open your eyes!
 Thanks for respectfully throwing your snowballs!
 Now I'd like you to pick up one 'snowball' closest to you, then go back to your seats.
 Without talking to anyone, unwrinkled your paper and read it.
 Next, think about a suggestion and a resource that might be helpful for this person.
+Write these down on the bottom section of the paper.
 You can add some encouragement or comforting words to the person who wrote it too.
 When you are finished put your pencil down and look at me."
 Pick or have youth volunteer to read both parts of their 'snowballs'. snowball Activity!

+1

-1 Person creating the Snowball, please write an example of...
-A CONCERNING POST ON SOCIAL MEDIA:
+Person creating the Snowball, please write an ...

+EXAMPLE OF A CONCERNING POST: